chandru89new/notes.druchan.com/contents/the-dying-art-of-slow-stories.md

 ---
-title: 'The Dying Art of "Slow" Stories'
+title: "The Dying Art of 'Slow' Stories"
 date: 2017-07-27
 slug: the-dying-art-of-slow-stories
 ---